 Fidelity Rewards Visa Signature Card

 You gotta love Fidelity.
-About four years ago, they had this awesome deal where they offered upwards of 50,000 airline miles for opening a brokerage account.
+About four years ago, they offered upwards of 50,000 airline miles for opening a brokerage account.
 The best part?
 You could open two accounts, which is how I pulled in a combine 100,000 worth of AAdvantage and Delta Skymiles for myself and three family members.
 I closed one of those accounts but the other is where I store the 2% cash back I earn from the Fidelity Rewards Visa Signature Card.
 The card has no annual fee and earns a flat 2% cash back on all spending.
 So why am I holding onto my Arrival Plus card?
-I try not to put all of my spending on a single card, so having this card to fall back on means I can spread large amounts of spend across multiple cards while earning a minimum of 2% cash back.
+I try not to put all of my spending on a single card.
+Having this card to fall back on means I can spread large amounts of spend across multiple cards while earning a minimum of 2% cash back.

 Discover it Miles Card